nadinedelia/CV/README.md

 *Professional Dancer turned Junior Full Stack Developer*

 A proactive, energized, and creative **Full Stack Software Developer** by day.
-A dance, music, fitness, and pizza professional by night.
+A dance and fitness professional by night.

 As I take genuine pleasure in dissecting ideas and concepts to examine what works and what doesn’t, I decided to study at Makers Academy, one of Europe's leading coding bootcamps.